rsreese/debian-update-script/README.md

 ### Install:

--Copy update-script.sh to the /etc/cron.daily/ directory on your Debian box.
+* Copy update-script.sh to the /etc/cron.daily/ directory on your Debian box.
--Optionally, to avoid having all Debian boxes attempt to update at the same time, edit /etc/crontab to reflect when the cron.daily jobs should run.
+* Optionally, to avoid having all Debian boxes attempt to update at the same time, edit /etc/crontab to reflect when the cron.daily jobs should run.

 ### Modify Backup Retention: